EmmaRoscow/EmmaRoscow.github.io/README.md

 * **DataKind UK & Evidence for Development**: Evidence for Development is an NGO that maps data-driven "livelihood zones" to a country to improve the quality of interventions for development and disaster response.
 Mapping livelihood zones is very labour-intensive, so we used open-source data (remote sensing, transport and other geospatial data) to prototype an automated way to replace the first stage of this process, potentially speeding it up by a year or more per country.
   📎 [Blog post about the project](https://efd.org/blogs/can-machine-learning-be-used-to-help-rural-communities-adapt-to-climate-change/)

-* **Omdena & GPSDD**: GPSDD wanted to use open-source satellite imagery to predict the yield of several crops crucial to the country's food security.
+* **Omdena & GPSDD**: GPSDD wanted to use open-source satellite imagery to predict the yield of several crops crucial to Senegal's food security.
 Limited ground-truth data was a substantial limitation, so we trained a convolutional neural network on data from similar countries with better data and fine-tuned it on Senegal, combined with a random forest predictor to predict the yield at the end of the season.
 Users can use the forecasts to anticipate when poor crop yields might cause food insecurity, and take appropriate action.
   📎 [Project summary](https://omdena.com/projects/foodsecurity-ai/)